We take care to ensure that transition from primary school to secondary school is as smooth as possible.

 An Orientation Day helps new students familiarise themselves with the College.
-Year 7 girls are placed in Homeroom groups which remain constant for the year, enabling girls to develop a sense of identity and belonging.
+Year 7 girls are placed in Mentor Groups which remain constant for the year, enabling girls to develop a sense of identity and belonging.

 The Peer Support Program encourages the development of self-esteem, self-acceptance and confidence in Year 7 students.

-A Year Level Team Leader is responsible for the overall wellbeing of each year level group.
+The Year Level Leader is responsible for the overall wellbeing of each year level group.